RadekHulboj/ajurweda/src/readme.txt

 DONE   1) springboot replace db.json to h2
 DONE   1.5) Merge backend with fronted
 DONE   1.6) docker compose for new backend
-     2) add MSAL for editor page Azure ConectID
        3) add Azure KeyVault for keeping secretes (for google.password)
        4) kuebernetes
+      80) Bug environment variable for email do not work only for email ??? see ayurveda.azure.email.password= REJECT 99) add MSAL for editor page Azure ConectID (to nadal wyglada hujowo)